hereTariq/book-directory-api/README.md

 }
 ```

 The response body will contain the access token and other information about user.
-The access token is valid for 1 hour.
+The access token is valid for 10 hour.

+## Note

+You can update and delete only your books the one you have created.
+You can not delete and update others book.

 **Possible errors**